 Now, I’d like to believe those letters are hitting home, and I’m yet to find someone refusing to get money that is rightfully theirs.
 So, maybe UFAA’s challenge isn’t proof (that unclaimed assets exist), or marketing, but its processes and distribution- at least for small amounts.
-Possibly born of its mother hen culture, UFAA’s ‘purchasing’ process (claiming) could inadvertently be impeding the sale (releasing the assets).
+Possibly born of its mother hen culture, UFAA’s ‘purchasing’ process (claiming) could inadvertently be impeding the sale (reunification of assets with owner).

 If, like me, you are following up unclaimed shares for a deceased relative, for instance, you’ll deal with the stock broker (for the transfer to the beneficiary), and, for unpaid dividends, the respective registrar and the CDSC (Central Depository & Settlement Corporation).
 All of them are in Nairobi.
 And in all, you will be taken through the lengthy and irritating exercise of submitting the same documents, some which may mean ferrying your elderly (beneficiary) mother more than once to sign in the presence of an authorized officer.
-And then, you get sent to UFAA for the any other unclaimed dividends.
+Finally, you get sent to UFAA for the any other unclaimed dividends.
 And, guess what?
 You require the same (original) lawyer certified documents, and then some.
 “And, no, Treasury cannot pay to M-Pesa, only to a bank account.
 So the beneficiary must open one!”

 I do not mean to make light of the importance of knowing your customer.
 That is, dealing with the right legal beneficiary.
 But, this is pioneer Digital Finance Services Kenya.
-Even banks (the bastion of rigmaroles) have eliminated most of the hoops they used to make us jump for everything except depositing money.
+Even banks (the bastion of rigmaroles) have eliminated most of the hoops they used to make us jump through for everything except depositing money.
 So what do I propose?
 In the long term, fully digitize the process which I assume is the plan.
 In the immediate, accept M-Pesa payments as an option.
 Just as the government does when one is paying for, say, a Driving License.
 But before that, make it a one-stop shop.
 Let me submit all the necessary documents once.
 Further, borrowing from banks, increase your distribution points, to cater for the mzee from, say Kisumu, who arrives at 3.06pm at a registrar in Nairobi only to be told, “Tushafunga.
 We close at 3.”

-If you would like to have your sales team sell more, we can help.
-In order for us to do so we propose a free consultation meeting or a call.
+If you would like to have improved cross functional collaboration towards measurable CX innovative approaches to work, our program MAGNETIC can help.
+Read more.
+Alternatively, we propose a free consultation meeting or a call.
 If in agreement please complete the form below and we will get in touch after receiving your details, none of which will be public.
 Thank you.Views – 375